s527356/School-M07/README.md

 ## How to use

-Open a terminal window in your ~\m07 folder.
+Open a terminal window in the cloned  repo folder.

 Run npm install to install all the dependencies in the package.json file.

-Run `node gbapp.js` to start the server.
+Run `$ node gbapp.js` to start the server.
 (Hit CTRL-C to stop.)

 ```
 $ npm install